lpkoh/TDIFashionProject/Readme.md

 ![GitHub Logo](/images/19933281_250367215466764_3000932124032237568_a.jpg)

 ## 2nd Asset: Word embeddings
+We also need a way to extract features from textual data.
+An example of how this can be done is using a pretrained word vector model, that we could possibly tune, to extract word vectors.
+We could also fine tune other state of the art embedding models such as BERT, with fine tuning on fashion dataset.

+We demonstrate this is feasible using a simple word2Vec model, which we use on Amazon fashion product titles.
 Attached is visualization of word embeddings for words found in titles of Amazon products under "Clothing, Shoes and Jewelry".
 It is titled "wordEmbeddingsGenerated.png"
 Requisite data is found under meta data of "Clothing, Shoes and Jewelry": http://deepyeti.ucsd.edu/jianmo/amazon/index.html

 ![GitHub Logo](/images/wordEmbeddingsGenerated.png)